cal-cs184-student/hw-webpages-sp24-ashmchiu/hw1.md

 Here, we implemented the `translate`, `scale`, and `rotate` methods with matrices that held homogenous coordinates.
 We included our rendition of `my_robot.svg` above, performing extra rotations and transforms.
 Particularly,
-- the legs included rotations and translations to move them into a bent, sitting down formation
+- the legs included rotations and translations to move them into a bent, sitting down formation (like he's meditating)
-- the arms included rotations and translations to move them into an arms up stance.
+- the arms included rotations and translations to move them into an arms up stance (similar to one where you're extremeley happy and excited).

-Cubeman is happily resting (meditating, yet joyful), hoping that you are also happy and getting good rest as well!
+Cubeman is happily resting (meditating, yet joyful), hoping that you are also happy and getting good rest as well! <3

 ## Task 4: Barycentric coordinates
-TODO
+The purpose of barycentric coordinates is to interpolate across vertices.
+Namely, an example is calculating whether a point is relative to the vertices of a triangle and where it lies within a triangle using a combination of its weights (dictated by its proportional distances to each vertex of the triangle).
+For this project, we used barycentric coordinates for sampling and rasterization, such as in the images below and texture mapping for later tasks.

 <div align="center">
   <table style="width:100%">
     <tr>
       <td align="center">
         <img src="../assets/hw1/task4_1.png" width="400px"/>
-        <figcaption>basic/triangle.svg</figcaption>
+        <figcaption>basic/test7.svg</figcaption>
       </td>
       <td align="center">
         <img src="../assets/hw1/task4_2.png" width="400px"/>
-        <figcaption>basic/test7.svg</figcaption>
+        <figcaption>basic/triangle.svg</figcaption>
       </td>
     </tr>
   </table>
 </div>

+We can use the image above on the right (`basic/triangle.svg`) as an example.
+We can see that its bottom left corner is red, its top is green, and its bottom right is blue.
+In the actual implementation of barycentric coordinates, we know that we still perform the sampling of the previous tasks (namely, task 1-2) where we must sample to see whether points are within a triangle using the three line test.
+Then, we calculate, for each point within the triangle, its corresponding $\alpha$, $\beta$, and $\gamma$ values based on the calculations given during lecture.
+As such, we then put into the `sample_buffer` the value
+{% highlight js %}
+$\alpha$ * c0 + $\beta$ * c1 + $\gamma$ * c2
+{% endhighlight %}

+where `c0`, `c1`, and `c2` are the corresponding colors at the vertices `(x0, y0)`, `(x1, y1)`, and `(x2, y2)`.

+On a high level, with a sample rate of 1, we use the vertices as references, and within the triangle, we calculate the proportional distances at each pixel from each vertex.
+Then, we interpolate, noting that those proportions are what determine how much of each vertex's color is used to render each pixel at.
+We can see this also in the image `basic/test7.svg`, with many triangles rendering with a color one end and a dark blacker version on the opposing corner and using barycentric coordinates to interpolate and mix the colors of pixels in between.

 ## Task 5: "Pixel sampling" for texture mapping
 TODO